soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 ## Preparation
 main.py contains all classes needed to run this program.

-As default, there are two maze file.
-Please download two maze text file into same directory.
+As default, there are three maze file.
+Please download the maze text files into same directory.

 ## Buttons
 * Option Menu "Choose Algorithm":
 Choose any algorithm you like.
 Current options are DFS, BFS, A*.

 * Option Menu "Choose Maze":
 Choose any maze you like.
-If two default maze file are downloaded, you are able to choose from two file, no_wall or maze.
+If default maze files are downloaded, you are able to choose from file, no_wall, maze, or multi_point.

 * Button "open maze file"
 Open maze file from computer.